Shorku/rhnet/README.md

    sudo docker run --runtime=nvidia -it --shm-size=<available_RAM>g --ulimit memlock=-1 --gpus all --rm --ipc=host -v local_dataset_folder_path:dataset_folder_path -v local_model_folder_path:model_folder_path -v local_logs_folder_path:logs_folder_path rhnet /bin/bash
    ```

-   This command will launch the container and mount the
+   This command will launch the container and mount necessary folders:
-   `local_dataset_folder_path` directory containing quantum-chemical data as a
+   * `local_dataset_folder_path` directory containing table and
-   volume to the `dataset_folder_path` directory inside the container,
+   quantum-chemical data as a volume to the `dataset_folder_path` directory
+   inside the container
-   `local_model_folder_path` directory, containing a pre-trained model or
+   * `local_model_folder_path` directory, containing a pre-trained model or
-   checkpoints to the `model_folder_path` directory in the container, and
+   checkpoints to the `model_folder_path` directory in the container.
-   `local_logs_folder_path` directory containing log-files to the
+   * `local_logs_folder_path` directory containing log-files to the
    `logs_folder_path` directory inside the container.

-These will be accessible
-   both from the host and docker container.
+   These will be accessible both from the host and docker container.

    **Note**, *`--shm-size=100g` for example will share 100 GiB between the host
    and your docker container: pnet preloads the quantum chemical data to the